pbs-assess/TTTworkshop/README.md

 Please book once you know your travel plans as they like to see some uptake of the rooms.
 In any case, any unbooked rooms will be released on **27th October**.

+**Flights**

+Fly into Nanaimo airport (YCD).
+Air Canada Rouge now has direct flights from Toronto but not every day, so may be worth looking into.

+Taxi is about $50 or there is a cheaper [https://nanaimoairporter.com/](shuttle bus).
+Good idea to book either one ahead (there aren't always too many taxis at the airport).
+Taxi info [http://www.nanaimoairport.com/air-guide/transportation](here).

 ## Workshop outline (rough, subject to evolution)

 ### Purpose